PaulWebber/HobbyFastAPI/README.md

 ## To Do
 1. Generate log file from terminal
-2. Convert JSON file to a DB, possibly Postgrest
+2. --Convert JSON file to a DB, possibly Postgrest--
 3. Try to generate a Android APK app
 4. Make sure Combo Boxes cannot have the same value.
 Maybe validate with UPPER()
+5. manual test, build PW suite

 # Clean test
 A clean hobbies.json is